20 of the Best History Podcasts to Listen to Right Now

 The History of English

 No, this isn’t a typo, nor is it the same podcast as the one directly above it on this list.
 And although The History of English is billed as the spoken history of the English language (as opposed to the English people or nation), it’s actually framed by the events that shaped the language.
 These include the invention of parchment, the story of the first English Bible, and the role of poetry in the Peasants’ Revolt of the 14th century.
 Hosted by Kevin Stroud, it has a rating of 4.7 out of 5 stars from 4,700 reviewers whose comments suggest that it appeals to word nerds and history buffs alike.
-Find out the scientific reason you should be listening to podcasts during your commute.

 The history podcast once known as Remarkable Lives, Tragic Deaths now goes by the name Historical Figures.
 This is another one that does what it says on the tin, focusing on the lives and deaths of some of the more interesting people who shaped the world, from world leaders to Hollywood celebrities.
 The podcast, hosted by Carter and Vanessa (no last names provided), tackles bigger topics through a series of similarly themed episodes, including categories dedicated to impostors, unsolved murders, falls from grace, and famous fates.
 Like the rest of us, this podcast took a break during the pandemic, but it recently started a new season.
 If the bit about unsolved murders piqued your curiosity, you’ll also want to check out this list of the best true crime podcasts.